 To summarize, the French court ordered a new cathedral representing the monarchy’s power and splendor.
 The Gothic style, up to this point, was primarily a French project, and Notre Dame represents the culmination of the early Gothic.
 Notre Dame affirmatively defined a single royal style, combining different strands of thought in the development of the Gothic.
 It was truly representative of the French court, and the style was replicated throughout the French kingdom.
 Driving this home was the iconographic scenes relating to the French kings along the facade and throughout the interior.

 It’s also notable for its size and conservative style.
 Construction started in 1163 but carried on for over a century.
 By the time the interior was completed around 1260, the hallmarks of Notre Dame’s style would have been considered outdated.
 Yet, as a powerful symbol of the monarchy, a conservative Gothic would dominate French church construction until the end of the Hundred Years’ War.

 Sainte Chapelle (P)

 Instead of a case of gold and gems sparkling in candlelit darkness, light from the sun filters through the most extensive collection of medieval stained glass in Europe.
-It fills the space with all multitudes of color, the stories of the glass pull your eyes upwards and forwards, and it is hard to imagine a more hallowed space.
+It fills the space with all multitudes of colors, the stories of the glass pull your eyes upwards and forwards, and it is hard to imagine a more hallowed space.

-Similar to the palatine chapel in Aachen, it represents the aspirations of the Kings of France towards imperial glory.
+Similar to the Palatine Chapel in Aachen, it represents the aspirations of the Kings of France towards imperial glory.